Accelerated Resolution Therapy

 What is Accelerated Resolution Therapy?

-Accelerated Resolution Therapy, often referred to as ART, is an evidence-based practice commonly used to treat symptoms of post-traumatic stress, including anxiety, nightmares, flashbacks, and intrusive thoughts and images.
+Accelerated Resolution Therapy, often referred to as ART, is an evidence-based practice more commonly known for using bilateral eye movements to treat symptoms of post-traumatic stress.

-The BEST trait about this trauma therapy technique is that you don’t have to say your trauma out loud!
-Often times, trauma can bring on negative feelings of shame, guilt, fear, and more.
-This gentle technique offers a less invasive approach to trauma treatment.
+The best and most unique trait about this trauma therapy approach is that you don’t have to verbally process it!
+Oftentimes trauma can bring on negative feelings of shame and guilt, which makes using ART a gentle, less invasive approach to trauma treatment.

-Watch our short video to learn more about ART.
-You may also visit ART International or contact us to learn more.
+Watch the videos below to learn more about ART.
+You may also visit www.acceleratedresolutiontherapy.com to learn more.

 **ART must be completed in-person.
 Availability for this service may be limited based upon your location and is at the discretion of the counselor.
 Please contact us to learn more or to determine if you’re a candidate for this type of therapy.**